rowschool/rowschool.github.io/src/markdown/blog/2019-09-19-targeting-explicit-goals.md

-<p><strong>How do we ensure students remain motivated and feel supported in class?</strong></p>
+<p>**How do we ensure students remain motivated and feel supported in class?**</p>

 <p><span style=font-weight: 400;>Feeling supported makes students more likely to feel motivated and increase their expectations for success.
-If the goals of the course match what students value then the </span><strong>alignment of expectations and values creates the highest student motivation.</strong></p>
+If the goals of the course match what students value then the </span>**alignment of expectations and values creates the highest student motivation.**</p>

 <p><span style=font-weight: 400;>However students must be pointed in an appropriate direction as they pursue the goals of the course.
 The ABC's of How We Learn chapter Y (Yes I can) warns that sometimes self-efficacy isn't always a good thing invoking Godwin's Law in its reference to Hitler.</span></p>